openstack/trove/doc/source/admin/building_guest_images.rst

   extension, e.g. to build a raw image, you can specify ``$your-image-name.raw`` as the ``output_image_path`` parameter.

-For example, in order to build a guest image for Ubuntu Bionic operating system in development mode:
+For example, in order to build a guest image for Ubuntu focal operating system in development mode:

 .. code-block:: console

-    $ ./trovestack build-image ubuntu bionic true ubuntu
+    $ ./trovestack build-image ubuntu focal true ubuntu

 Once the image build is finished, the cloud administrator needs to register the image in Glance and register a new datastore or version in Trove using